Key Takeaways

 What Is Front?

-Front is a customer operations and CX platform that combines shared inboxes, omnichannel messaging, and AI into a single workspace designed for B2B teams handling complex, cross-team customer workflows at scale.
+Front is a customer operations platform that combines shared inboxes, omnichannel messaging, and AI into a single workspace designed for B2B teams handling complex, cross-team customer workflows at scale.
+It is built for operations, support, account management, and customer success teams across logistics, manufacturing, financial services, and B2B technology.

 Teams use Front to centralise email, chat, SMS, and social conversations across shared inboxes, coordinating cross-department workflows, escalations, and customer context without switching between multiple tools.
+For teams focused on B2B customer service best practices, Front's shared inbox model offers a structured starting point.

-Key Features of Front
+Key Features of Front:

 1. Starter is locked to a single channel

-Front's Starter plan at $25 per seat per month supports only one channel type.
 A logistics team handling both email and live chat must upgrade to Professional at $65 per seat from day one, making the effective entry cost more than double what the headline tier suggests.

 2. AI features are sold separately on top of every plan

 Copilot costs $20 per seat per month on top of the base plan.
 Smart QA adds another $20 per seat.
 Smart CSAT adds $10 per seat.
-Each stacks individually on Professional pricing at $65 per seat, pushing teams that rely on agentic AI for customer service toward Enterprise spend without Enterprise-level controls.

 3. Automation rules hit a hard cap on lower tiers

-Front caps automation rules at 10 on Starter and 20 on Professional.
-Operations teams managing complex routing, escalation, and tagging logic across multiple departments can exhaust both limits quickly, with no option short of an Enterprise upgrade to unlock more.
+Operations teams managing complex routing, escalation, and tagging logic across multiple departments can exhaust both limits quickly, with no option short of an Enterprise upgrade.

 4. Reporting and QA visibility are locked behind Enterprise

-Custom reports and AI-powered QA are locked behind Enterprise at $105 per seat or require Smart QA as a separate per-seat purchase on Professional, adding cost before support leaders gain meaningful operational visibility into resolution rates and customer satisfaction metrics.
+On Professional, teams must purchase Smart QA as a separate per-seat add-on before support leaders gain meaningful visibility into resolution rates and customer satisfaction metrics.

 5. Price increases with little room for existing customers

 Publicly reported complaints on G2 and community forums flag significant price increases over time with limited grandfathering for teams on older plans.
-For teams on annual billing, these mid-contract changes create budget uncertainty that is difficult to absorb at scale.

-How We Evaluated the Best Front Alternatives
+How We Finalized the Top Front Alternatives for Evaluation

 This evaluation goes beyond feature checklists.
 The goal was to assess how each platform performs in real B2B operations, customer support, and account management environments.

-• Review platform analysis: Studied verified ratings and written reviews on G2 and Capterra to identify real satisfaction levels and recurring pain points across use cases.
+- Review platform analysis: Studied verified ratings and written reviews on G2 and Capterra to identify real satisfaction levels and recurring pain points across use cases.

-• Community and forum research: Analysed discussions from operations leaders, CX professionals, and B2B SaaS support managers across Slack communities, Reddit, LinkedIn groups, and SaaS forums.
+- Community and forum research: Analysed discussions from operations leaders, CX professionals, and B2B SaaS support managers across Slack communities, Reddit, LinkedIn groups, and SaaS forums.

-• SaaS directories and analyst reports: Cross-referenced tools listed across major SaaS directories to validate market presence and category positioning for each alternative.
+- SaaS directories and analyst reports: Cross-referenced tools listed across major SaaS directories to validate market presence and category positioning for each alternative.

-• Capability comparison: Evaluated each tool against a consistent framework covering AI capabilities, omnichannel support, workflow automation, integrations, and pricing transparency.
+- Capability comparison: Evaluated each tool against a consistent framework covering AI capabilities, omnichannel support, workflow automation, integrations, and pricing transparency.

-• Hands-on testing: The top five shortlisted tools were directly tested by our team to evaluate automation quality, usability, escalation handling, and support workflow experience.
+- Hands-on testing: The top five shortlisted tools were directly tested by our team to evaluate automation quality, usability, escalation handling, and support workflow experience.

 This methodology gives B2B operations and support teams a practical, unbiased basis for evaluating which platform fits their actual needs.